Home | Departments | Facilities | Long Range Planning | School Consolidation

 We have had this feedback reviewed by an Oregon State University researcher, who developed the CSD School Consolidation Community Engagement Report, highlighting common themes.
 Additionally, the district created a Stoplight Report to discuss the feasibility of suggested proposals.

-We encourage you to review both of these documents at the links provided below.
+We encourage you to review both of these documents at the links provided above.
 Both these reports will be discussed in detail at the upcoming School Board meeting this Thursday, October 16th.

 This week, the district held its fourth and final listening session at Cheldelin Middle School.